williammgb/cybersecurity/NetworkSimulation/README.md

 - Neighbor intel lists closest ties (by edge weight), flagged neighbors and neighbors with suspicious activity.

 ## Setup
+Look at the main repository README for instructions on how to download this specific project.

 Create a virtual environment and install dependencies (Windows):